nam-ruto/BKcorporation_mng_system/README.md

-hi
-hello
 # BKcorporation
-## A. PROBLEM
+## A. PROBLEM\n
-Programming an “Employee Management System” of a corporation – “BKCorporation”.
-The organizational structure of the company is hierarchical as follows:
+Programming an “Employee Management System” of a corporation – “BKCorporation”.\n The organizational structure of the company is hierarchical as follows:
 - Corporation
 - Subsidiaries